mgalao/programming-for-data-science-assignment-1/README.md

 - **Deadline**: 4th October, 11:59 PM

 ## Assignment Overview
-This repository contains the materials for our first homework assignment in the Programming for Data Science course.
+This repository contains the materials for our first assignment in the Programming for Data Science course.
 Our task is ...

 ## Assignment Requirements
 ...